maxruther/Movie-List-Madness/README.md

 My skills that this project may have exercised most are those in **ETL, HTML-scraping, and database management.**

-If you would like more details on the course of this project and how its subprojects connect, please see [this section](#projects-course).
+If you would like details on the course of this project and how its subprojects connect, please see [this section](#projects-course).

 <!--